 The Anti Guru

-There are plenty of teachers who prefer to adopt a guru approach, placing themselves in a superior position.
-With that, there are many students who need that type of teacher to follow, adore and idolise.
+There are plenty of teachers who adopt a guru approach, placing themselves in a superior position.
+And with that, there are many students who need that type of teacher to follow, adore and idolise.
 I personally find this type of student/teacher relationship toxic and counter-productive to the learning process.
 A class can be over-powered by an instructor who is flexing their ego in their lessons.
-The lesson for them is a power-trip, feeding off the students.
+The lesson for them can become a power-trip, where they feed off the students.
 What could be better than having the sole attention of a room full of people for an hour, looking at you in amazement!
+Teachers who hold their students back are not teachers.
+Teachers who smother their students with complex information to impress and create awe are not teachers.
+Teachers who create groups of adoring fans are not teachers.

 - person centred instruction